Martin0xFF/ECW-Exercises/README.md

-# ECW-Exercises
+# ECW-Exercises-Solutions
-Exercises for the embedded portion of the ECW
+Solutions repo to embbeded portion of ECW